itzujun/cs60-network/hw2/README.txt

  This is built under 32-bit linux system.
 I think it should be able to run in 64-bit system.

  * Installation / Setup
- All those source files are under ./project/src folder, and make files are under ./project/Default folders
+ All those source files are under ./project/src folder.
+Binary files and makefiles are under ./project/Default folders

  * Configuration